Finite difference and finite element methods for partial differential equations on fractals: Formulations for the Dirichlet problem

 Both $u$ and $v$ are defined on $V_n$, then this formulation is equivalent to

-Note that we can use the energy $\mathcal{E}_n$ rather that the limit $\mathcal{E}$.
-We propose several procedures of classical finite element methods on one and two dimensions in order to approximated the renormalized energy.
-The renormalization constant is then computed by a procedure similar to the one explained in this Section .
+We propose several classical finite element methods procedures in one and two dimensions to approximate the renormalized energy.
+Note that we can use the energy $\mathcal{E}_n$ rather than the limit $\mathcal{E}$.
+The renormalization constant is then computed by a procedure similar to the one explained previously.